InverterNetwork/contracts/docs/Modules/SingleVoteGovernance_Documentation.md

 #### Return Data

-1. uint -> The maximum duration for voting, which is currently hardcodd to `2 weeks`.
+1. uint -> The maximum duration for voting, which is currently hardcoded to `2 weeks`.

 ### 4. MIN_VOTING_DURATION